miyako/4d-tips-netsuite-client/README.md

 #### Points of interest

+* [`oauth_form_urldecode`]

+Form variables need to be canonised as parameters in the base string.
+Note that `application/x-www-form-urlencoded` is not the same as `urlencode` used in the base string.
+In particular, `application/x-www-form-urlencoded` converts spaces to the plus sign (`+`), not `%20`.

 * [`oauth_base_string`]

 The base string must be sorted by name and value. `urlencode` is applied to both.
+URL parameters (`?foo=bar`) are not included in the URL section of the base string, they are canonised in the parameters section of the base string.

 * [`oauth_signature`]